This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Bitdefender Mobile Security for Android includes everything you get in the Mac and iOS builds, and adds on-installation scanning for dangerous apps, an app locker to prevent others accessing your personal data, and anti-theft to remotely locate, lock or wipe a missing device.

-You can get a lot of this functionality elsewhere for free – there's no shortage of app locker or anti-theft apps, for instance – but as we discussed earlier, Bitdefender's malicious URL blocking easily outperforms most of the competition.
-That feature alone might justify the install.
+You can get a lot of this functionality elsewhere for free – there's no shortage of app locker or anti-theft apps, for instance – but as we discussed earlier, Bitdefender's malicious URL blocking outperforms much of the competition, and could justify the install on its own.

 Covering up to 10 devices still only costs $50 in year one, $100 on renewal, and you can save more money by adding years to the license.

 There may be better deals around, depending on the features you need.
-Avira Prime is priced similarly to Bitdefender Total Security, for instance, and although it doesn't have as many security tools, you do get unlimited access to Avira's Phantom VPN, a very valuable extra.
+Avira Prime is a little more expensive at $100 a year to protect five devices, for instance, and there's no introductory discount.
+But it also gives you unlimited access to Avira's Phantom VPN across all your devices, a very valuable extra.

-If you're looking purely at antivirus and security, though, Bitdefender Total Security 2020 is an impressive package which is crammed with valuable features and functionality.
-If you're looking for a new all-platform antivirus, it's a must-see.
+If you're looking purely at antivirus and security, though, Bitdefender Total Security 2021 is an impressive package which is crammed with valuable features and functionality.
+If you're looking for a new all-platform antivirus, it's must-see.

 Bitdefender Antivirus Free Edition